Frequently Asked Questions

 Why are the harvests filling so quickly?

 Hundreds of registered volunteers are checking the Harvests page.
+This is the only place taht we announce harvests that are available for signing up unless there is reason to think that we will not get enough volunteers in time.
 Those who do this often usually able to get on the roster for large harvests.
 Some find it helpful to make the Harvests page the home page on their browser.

 Why are there not more harvests?